 The problem comes when we do a port forward.
 By default, docker-compose run doesn’t forward its ports.
-It isn’t a bug, but its default behavior, as described in Docker’s official documentation.
+It isn’t a bug, but its default behaviour, as described in Docker’s official documentation.

-To overcome this behavior, docker-compose run provides the –service-ports parameter, which enables port forwarding in docker-compose run.
+To overcome this behaviour, docker-compose run provides the –service-ports parameter, which enables port forwarding in docker-compose run.

 So, our previous command becomes something like this:

 Now, all the required port forwarding described in docker-compose.yml will in fact be forwarded.